-SB Bancassurance continued to develop and several novelty products were introduced benefiting both our clients, our employees and our core business.
+SB Bancassurance continued to develop and several novelty products were introduced with benefits forour clients, our employees and our core business.
 SB lending products continue to be bundled with insurance products and the Bank is now also offering Unit Link life insurance (with investment options) and credit protection insurance (CPI) for certain products.

-Travel insurance continues to be offered to loyal client's users of credit cards for free which significantly influences the sale of this product to retail clients.
+Travel insurance continues to be offered to loyal clients, users of credit cards for free, which significantly influences the sale of this product to retail clients.
 For SB this activity has become a stable and growing revenue stream.